Skip to content

 screenshot sequtubemap 2

-• Go below the visualisation pane, in "Visualisation options" and click on "Compressed view".
+• Go below the visualisation panel, in "Visualisation options" and click on "Compressed view".
 Now nodes are NOT proportionnal to their sequence length, you can have an overview of the whole region.
 Try to find again the node id 32542, which is our 51kb insertion, you should see this :

 screenshot seqtubemap 1